 “My first suggestion is to visit local nurseries and find plants that inspire you.
 These choices will suggest a complementary or contrasting companion to enrich the border.
 If you select a bold-textured plant, this may initiate a search for fine-textured plants to accompany it.”Fine Gardening’s Beds & Borders, Design Ideas for Gardens Large and Small, by the Editors of Fine Gardening magazine

 There is a list below of perennial plants for a herbaceous border garden.
 The list is arranged by height, as border gardens generally are arranged like a group photo, with the tallest at the back and the shortest at the front.
-Check out each height category and choose your favourite plants or simply a combination you love.
+Check out each height category and choose your favorite plants or simply a combination you love.

-Short Plants (1 foot tall and shorter)
+Short plants (1 foot tall and shorter)

-Medium-Height Plants (1-3 feet tall)
+Medium-height plants (1-3 feet tall)

 Consider your choices from each height category and lay out a general bloom calendar for your border garden.
 Do you have some spring bloomers, summer bloomers, and fall bloomers?
 Are there any months that could use a bit of an added floral boost?
-Can you fill in blanks of blooms with ornamental trees, shrubs, or grasses?
+Can you fill in the blanks of blooms with ornamental trees, shrubs, or grasses?
 Fill out your plant list to keep the show going throughout the growing season.

-Spring Bloomers (Mar-May)
+Spring bloomers (Mar-May)

 - Snowball Viburnum

-Summer Bloomers (Jun-Aug)
+Summer bloomers (Jun-Aug)

 - Asiatic Lily

-Fall Bloomers (Sept-Nov)
+Fall bloomers (Sept-Nov)

 - Hardy Hibiscus